EHC Services, C Card & Sexual Health Signposting (Leicester City Public Health)

 The Authority must exercise a number of health service functions set out in section 2B of the NHS Act 2006 and the Local Authorities (Public Health Functions and Entry to Premises by Local Healthwatch Representatives) Regulations.
-In order to satisfy these obligations the Authority has issued an agreement between the participating Community Pharmacies and Leicester City Council for the provision of community based EHC services Leicester City, county and rutland for patients aged 15- 24 years.
+In order to satisfy these obligations the Authority has issued an agreement between the participating community pharmacies and Leicester City Council for the provision of community based EHC services in Leicester City, Leicestershire County & Rutland for patients aged 15- 24 years.

 EHC Service Description

 The Community Pharmacy will provide Levonelle to women under 24 years of age who request this and where it is clinically appropriate and, when providing this service to provide clients with information relating to contraception, pregnancy testing sites and local sexual health services / pathways.

 The aim of this service is to reduce unintended pregnancy and improve sexual health service specification for the provision of a ‘Community Pharmacy Based Service’ for Emergency Hormonal Contraception to women under 24 by:

 - Providing free Emergency Hormonal Contraception to young women in Leicester in line with requirements of the locally agreed PGD